Rosa Cabrera: Founder + Curriculum Developer + Facilitator

 Rosa is a Harlem native, born to Dominican parents, and is a single mother of a magical child scientist.
 She has published personal essays and fiction writing on motherhood, sexuality, Black feminism, and transnational identity.
 She has taught English in New York City and Oakland high schools for a total of 5 years, and currently resides in Oakland, California.

 Her previous work as a rape crisis counselor for SF WAR and her own personal experiences in surviving domestic violence, sexual violence, and intimate partner violence while attempting to love informs her teaching and writing endeavors.
 She holds an MFA in Creative Nonfiction Writing from Mills College, MS in English Education from University of Rochester as an Urban Teaching Leadership Fellow, and a BA in Black and Latino Urban Studies from San Francisco State University.
-Currently she teaches English at Chabot College and Diablo Valley College, and founded InkRise, a writing workshop for survivors of violence in 2012.
+Currently she teaches English at Chabot College and founded InkRise, a writing workshop for survivors of violence in 2012.
+She founded Reclaiming Our Own Transcendence in 2018 to explore abolitionist and transformative healing methods to address and end violence.

 Amy Paulson: Curriculum Developer + facilitator